Justsenger/ExHyperV/README.md

 Increasing vCPUs significantly improves the processing speed of parallel tasks, but too many unnecessary vCPUs may bring scheduling pressure to the Hypervisor.

-If the total number of VM cores exceeds the host's physical logical core count (overselling), applications requiring immediate response will be greatly affected.
+If the total number of VM cores exceeds the host's physical logical core count (Overselling), applications requiring immediate response will be greatly affected.

 ##### Reserve